Quantum many-body Jarzynski equality and dissipative noise on a digital quantum computer: Simulation on Quantum Computers

-To test the Jarzynski equality, we need to prepare a thermal ensemble governed by the chosen initial Hamiltonian on the quantum simulator.
-While this is a hard task on quantum devices in general, since energy eigenstates are not accessible, the transformation of the Ising model into a model of many non-interacting fermions allows us to use the initial energy measurement to prepare a thermal ensemble.
+To test the Jarzynski equality, we need to prepare a thermal ensemble w.r.t.~the initial Hamiltonian on the quantum simulator.
+This is a difficult task on quantum devices in general since energy eigenstates are not necessarily accessible; however, the mapping of the Ising model to a model of non-interacting fermions allows us to use the initial energy measurement to prepare the thermal ensemble using a shallow circuit, as we now explain [see also parts (A) and (B) of the circuit in Fig.~\ref{fig:Thermalstate}].